 Tropical Storm Irene is making its way up the north-eastern coast of the United States of America.
-Despite growing up in the West Indies — Anglo-Caribbean for the geopolitically challenged — I’ve never experience a hurricane.
+Despite growing up in the British West Indies or Anglo-Caribbean for the geopolitically challenged, I've never experienced a hurricane.
 Somehow, despite living in Antigua, Barbados, St. Lucia and St. Vincent my family always seemed to somewhere else when a major storm hit.

 Funny thing is I've experienced a few minor earthquakes — Antigua is on a fault line — and blizzards.
 I expect we'll have more rain — and flooding — than strong damaging winds.

 One thing I found while doing my research is that a hurricane is a type of cyclone that is unique in that it has a warm core.
 Hurricanes are called different things depending on geography — typhoon, tropical storm, or tropical depression.
 Lot's of people get depressed after a hurricane.